 An intermediary is most commonly known as an individual’s own company or a partnership they work through.
 For further clarification on what an intermediary is in this context, see Chapter 8 Part 2 Income Tax (Earning and Pensions) Act 2003.

-How will we know if we need to deduct tax/NIC from the PSC?
+How will we know if we need to deduct tax/NICs from the PSC?

 Most organisations should already have a process in place for assessing if individuals can be paid off payroll by applying the employed versus self- employed test.

-To enable engagers to quickly determine whether the new rules need to be considered, the Government intends to introduce a new gateway process.
+To enable engagers to quickly determine whether the new rules need to be considered, the Government has introduced a new gateway process.
 This is intended to be a simple mechanism which will quickly eliminate business to business relationships which are not within the scope of the rules.

 NB.
 Initially, the documents issued by HMRC contained a 20% material test as step one: this was consulted on but has not formed part of the proposals going forward.
 However, the provision of materials is an important test in the new Employment Status Service online tool.

 The key test is, “do the terms of a ‘disguised employment’ apply?”
 This refers to when an individual is deemed an employee of the limited company or LLP.
 If so it is likely that these new rules will apply